This condition refers to back pain with an origin of mechanical joint pain in the absence of disc pathology.

 The facet joints are the posterior elements of the vertebrae which make up the dynamic motion afforded to us in the spine.
-There are a pair of superior facet joints oriented to communicate with the inferior facets of the vertebrae above and another inferior pair of facet joints designed to communicate with the superior facets of the vertebrae below.
-The facet joints are synovial joints which like any other synovial joint are susceptible to wear and tear changes, degeneration and arthritis.
+There are a pair of facet joints associated with each spinal level.
+These facet joints are synovial joints and like any other synovial joint are susceptible to wear and tear changes, degeneration, and arthritis.

 In a functional unit, the superior joints of one vertebrae articulate or move in parity with the inferior joints of the vertebrae above and inferior joints articulate with the superior facet joints of the vertebrae below.
 Sounds complicated right?
 It certainly is.
 The more complicated a structure the more volatile it remains.
 The structures and joints of the spine are highly dynamic and require near perfect harmony for them to function in the absence of pain.
 Just like your car does not work 100% of the time and requires maintenance to keep it running, so does your spine to remain healthy and pain free.
 The reason that statistically 90 percent of Americans will experience lower back pain at some point in their lives is because of the inherent intricacies of the functional units of our spine.

 Facet Syndrome can be very complicated and it is very important to have a health care professional rule out more serious conditions as lower back pain has a variety of causes.

 You don’t need to suffer from facet joint pain